 Witnesses for the defence:

-The verdict (highlight to reveal): Guilty, sentenced to 18 months in prison.
+The verdict (highlight to reveal): Not guilty.

 Given the nature of the case, it’s interesting that there are several members of the jury who look a little less square than usual, which leads me to suspect that Crown Court jury selection is a little less random than the real thing.

 The camera seems especially interested in the long-haired chap with the beard and the very nattily dressed gentleman to his left, but the pair I found most fascinating were the man on the end who looks uncannily like The League of Gentlemen‘s Harvey Denton, and the young lady at the back who sits slumped in her seat looking thoroughly bored throughout.